Word of God Speak: Chart performance

 "Word of God Speak" peaked at number one on the Billboard Christian Songs chart, and spent 23 weeks at the top of the chart, and a total of 76 weeks on the chart.
 On the Billboard Hot Christian AC chart, the song spent 21 weeks atop the chart, and spent 61 weeks on it in total.
 On the Radio & Records Christian AC chart, "Word of God Speak" spent 10 weeks at the top, and stayed on the chart for 46 weeks in total; on the Radio & Records INSPO chart, the song spent nine weeks atop the chart, and spent 21 weeks on it in total.
 Additionally, the song peaked at No. 25 on the Radio & Records Christian CHR chart, and spent 12 weeks on that chart in total.

 "Word of God Speak" ranked at No. 5 on the 2004 year-end Billboard Hot Christian Singles & Tracks Titles chart, and at No. 9 on the 2004 year-end Billboard Hot Christian Adult Contemporary Titles chart.
 It ranked at No. 1 on both the 2000s decade-end Christian Songs chart and the 2000s decade-end Hot Christian AC chart.
+It was later certified Platinum by RIAA in 2026.